SimpliSafe Security System Review 2024

 When I tested the system, the monitoring center contacted me in about 20 seconds.
 As far as response times go, 30 seconds is the industry average, so I felt like SimpliSafe was especially snappy.
 Remember — every second counts in emergency situations, so you want a responsive system to keep the thieves and burglars at bay.

-That said, I felt very safe using this system, and I was confident that in a real emergency, I would have been protected — especially since I signed up for their Fast Protect Monitoring plan.
+Bottom line, I felt completely safe using this system, and I was confident that in a real emergency, I would have been protected — especially since I signed up for their Core (formerly Fast Protect) Monitoring plan.
 More on that in just a bit.
 First I want to talk about the highlights of this system.

 What I Liked

 SimpliSafe isn’t perfect, but most homeowners will find a lot to like about it.
-We certainly did.
-We were particularly impressed with how well all the various pieces of equipment communicated with one another.
+I certainly did.
+I was particularly impressed with how well all the various pieces of equipment communicated with one another.
 A home security system shouldn’t just be a collection of components.
 All those components need to work in concert to provide a complete web of security.
-Entry sensors, cameras, motion detectors, and emergency alarms are worked seamlessly together – not so much as a hiccup.
-Best of all, we were able to control everything from the SimpliSafe app, even when we were away from home.
-We used the indoor camera to check on the cats while we were at the grocery.
-And we used the video doorbell to chat with the postal person about a package they were delivering.
-When we forgot to arm the system one morning, we used the app to check it, and when we found it was turned off, we used the app to turn it on.
+Entry sensors, cameras, motion detectors, and emergency alarms all worked seamlessly together – not so much as a hiccup.
+Best of all, I was able to control everything from the SimpliSafe app, even when I was away from home.
+I used the indoor camera to check on the cats while I was at the grocery.
+And I used the video doorbell to chat with the postal person about a package they were delivering.
+When I forgot to arm the system one morning, I used the app to check it, and when I found it was turned off, I used the app to turn it on.

 I also like how thoughtfully all of the pieces of equipment were designed.
 I know I made the “simple” joke already, but this really is an extremely user-friendly and easily accessible system.
 A lot of folks might be too intimidated by the term “do it yourself” to think about trying to set up a DIY security system, but trust me — this couldn’t be easier.
 The only power tool I used was a drill to sink two screws into some drywall for the smoke alarm/CO sensor mounting bracket.